The Mechel Family

 The result is confusing to say the least, both concerning contents and title.
 Frölich's book was confusing too, but he may be somewhat excused since he tried to combine three dances of death in one book, and at least he didn't leave out any dialogues.
 In Mechel's book content is solely determined by the available woodcuts — woodcuts that mostly doesn't even portray the dance in Basel.
 Nobleman, cripple, herald, executioner, painter's wife and Turk have disappeared simply because Mechel didn't a proper woodcut.
 Duke and duchess each lost half a dialogue because Mechel had lost the copy of Holbein's nobleman.
 On the other hand, Mechel retained Holbein's Expulsion from Paradise, drunkard, gambler and robber, who neither belong to Basel nor Bern, and where the text was presumably invented by Frölich.

-The book was republished well into the 19th century.
-The thousand of tourists who visited church in Basel and bought the book, must have gotten quit a surprise when they returned home and opened their new book.
-One can't help wondering if the Mechel family were related to another contemporary publisher in Basel named Mechel, namely Christian Mechel, who created confusion with his "genuine" Holbein-drawings.
+The book was republished well into the 19th century and the thousands of tourists who visited the church in Basel and bought the book, must have gotten quite a surprise when they returned home and opened their new book.
+One can't help wondering if the von Mechel family were related to another contemporary publisher in Basel named von Mechel, namely Christian von Mechel, who created confusion with his "genuine" Holbein-drawings.

 Abbess